New bijective proofs pertaining to alternating sign matrices: About Gelfand-Tsetlin patterns

 \subsection{Gelfand-Tsetlin Graph sequences}

-In this subsection, we will define a generalization of Gelfand-Tsetlin patterns and we extend the scope of the results in this section to these objects.
-The generalization is also a generalization of Gelfand-Tsetlin tree sequences, which is introduced in \cite{Fis}.
-In particular, we prove the same claim as Proposition \ref{prop::GT_det} for the generalized Gelfand-Tsetlin patterns, which leads us to the notion of ``Gelfand-Tsetlin graph sequences'', a more generalized version of Gelfand-Tsetlin tree sequences.
+In this subsection, we will define a generalization of modified Gelfand-Tsetlin patterns and we extend the scope of the results in the previous subsection to these objects.
+The generalization is also a generalization of the notion of Gelfand-Tsetlin tree sequences, which is introduced in \cite{Fis}.
+In particular, we prove a generalization of Claim \ref{prop::GT_det} and a signed enumeration of the generalized Gelfand-Tsetlin patterns, which leads us to the notion of ``Gelfand-Tsetlin graph sequences'', a more generalized version of Gelfand-Tsetlin tree sequences.